VoltDB/hive-export/README.md

 gradle shadowJar
 ```

-* To setup eclipse projects run gradle as follows
+* To setup an eclipse project run gradle as follows

 ```bash
 gradle cleanEclipse eclipse
 ```
-then import them into your eclipse workspace by using File->Import projects menu option
+then import it into your eclipse workspace by using File->Import projects menu option

 ## Configuration